 Time and again, I have found the opposite to be true: The advocacy of sustainability often reflects preconceptions deriving from the advocates’ own social class privilege.
 There is a pervasive disconnection in sustainability advocacy between the green technology focus and issues of social inequality, where the former often takes precedence over the latter.

-An example of my early sustainable design work, the re-design of a roof to make it operate as a passive solar fan.
+to make it operate as a passive solar fan.
 (The structure no longer exists).

 Through and after the farm project, I explored a number of standard sustainable design approaches such as alternative climate conditioning, waterless toilet design, and bamboo construction.
 It was from this direct engagement with sustainable design that I learned how, from a technological standpoint, green alternatives do work, yet in terms of social impact they have inherent limitations.

-• How I Ended Up in the United States
+How I Ended Up in the United States

 Another turning point in my career happened after being confronted with the economic limitations of continuing to do the socially-engaged work that I had begun doing in Ecuador after the farm project.
 Realizing that I myself needed to improve socio-economically in order for my social work to have a greater impact, I decided to “jump the pond,” as Colombian people call the decision to migrate to the United States.

 Ultimately, I came to the United States for the same reason as 22 million other Latin American migrants: looking for the American Dream.
-The pursuance of that dream would have been my right, had F.D. legally recognized my father as his son.
+The pursuance of that dream would have been my right, had J.D. legally recognized my father as his son.
 However, I don’t like to dwell on what my father himself used to call “lo que pudo ser y no fue,” how things could have been but weren’t.

 The dream I was looking for was mostly academic.
 As an anecdotal aside, the materialization of this dream actually began as a playful exercise.
 As I was considering to leave for the United States, I dared myself to apply to the best school I could possibly think of, knowing beforehand that I would neither be able to afford it, nor would I be accepted because probably I was not smart enough for that school.